"You're born naked & the rest is drag."

 ▪ Presented with a star on the Hollywood Walk of Fame by Jane Fonda March 2018

-▪ Splits time between New York, California & Wyoming
+▪ Splits time between New York, California, and Wyoming